 While you are in the city, make sure to enjoy the gastronomy.
 In the old town, you will find authentic restaurants that are priced sensibly.
 Monaco cuisine is a mix of Italian and French savors, and it is absolutely delightful.
 The Oceanographic Museum is a fantastic visit, especially if you are with children.
 The views from the rooftop are simply stunning.
 The guards’ parade in front of the Prince’s Palace is a decadent tradition that worth viewing too.

 A vous de jouer!
 Try for yourself!

 We hope you will enjoy your visit to Monaco, during the Formula 1 Grand Prix or not.
-Before travelling, make sure your passport is valid and you bring your European Health Insurance Card.
-Apply For Your European Health Insurance Card Here >
+Before travelling, make sure your passport is valid and you bring your Global Health Insurance Card.
+Apply For Your Global Health Insurance Card Here >

-If you would like to know more about the European Health Insurance Card, click here >
+If you would like to know more about the Global Health Insurance Card, click here >

 - 10 things you didn’t know about Bulgaria, the Land of Roses - July 20, 2020